ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 Using GitHub Actions scheduled tasks to help manage and close issues, these automated operations can effectively avoid excessive accumulation of unprocessed issues.

 - [issue-close-require.yml](https://github.com/ant-design/ant-design/blob/01a475af6d8ff4943fe4c91d04582120bf9b3a84/.github/workflows/issue-close-require.yml): Checks issues marked as `🤔 Need Reproduce` or `needs-more-info` at a scheduled time.
 If these tags are not removed after 3 days, the issue will be automatically commented on and closed.
-- [issue-check-inactive.yml](https://github.com/ant-design/ant-design/blob/01a475af6d8ff4943fe4c91d04582120bf9b3a84/.github/workflows/issue-check-inactive.yml): Scheduled to check issues that have had no activity within the last 30 days every 15 days and add an `Inactive` label to them, but will not close the issue.
+- [issue-check-inactive.yml](https://github.com/ant-design/ant-design/blob/01a475af6d8ff4943fe4c91d04582120bf9b3a84/.github/workflows/issue-check-inactive.yml): Scheduled to check issues which have no activity within the last 30 days every 15 days and add an `Inactive` label to them, without closing.
 If modified or has new comments, the `Inactive` and `needs-more-info` labels will be automatically removed.

 ![inactive-issue-preview](https://user-images.githubusercontent.com/32004925/234459079-db813907-503d-4405-801d-38e133c85996.png)